 - (3) Information disclosure procedures, including timely disclosure, are stipulated in the "Information Disclosure Guidelines" and are disclosed to stakeholders.
 In addition, the Disclosure Working Group has been established to monitor the appropriateness of the content and procedures of disclosure. - (4) We have internal controls and risk management systems in place.
-(For details, refer to Supplementary Principle 4-34.) - (5) We specify in our Board of Directors Rules that the following transactions must be approved by and reported to the Board of Directors: Significant transactions between the Company and its major shareholders (shareholders owning at least 10% of the Company's outstanding shares), competitive or self-dealing transactions by a Director, and transactions involving any conflict of interest between a Director and the Company.
+(For details, refer to Supplementary Principle 4-3@.) - (5) We specify in our Board of Directors Rules that significant transactions between the Company and its major shareholders (shareholders owning at least 10% of the Company's outstanding shares) must be included as resolution items for the Board of Directors.
+Additionally, the following transactions must be approved by and reported to the Board of Directors: competitive or self-dealing transactions by a Director, and transactions involving any conflict of interest between a Director and the Company.